 Permanent residents in Japan are taxed on their worldwide income.
-Non-permanent residents are taxed on their Japanese source income in addition to any foreign source income remitted (or brought or paid) into Japan.
+Non-permanent residents are taxed on their Japan source income in addition to any foreign source income remitted (or brought or paid) into Japan.
 This means that for non-permanent resident taxpayers, cash remitted into Japan may be taxed at Japan’s marginal income tax rates if the taxpayer has any foreign source income in the same calendar year.
-Taxpayers with income from non-Japanese sources should be aware of the tax implications when remitting any funds into the country.
+Taxpayers with income from non-Japan sources should be aware of the tax implications when remitting any funds into the country.

 Other issues that should be considered are the tax implications of offshore or onshore compensation arrangements, the timing of compensation benefits and taxes, and special issues related to directors or senior officers, foreign entertainers, and athletes.

 Grant Thornton Japan’s Global Mobility Services team can advise international assignees and their employers on these and related opportunities.